14 Aug Trademark Protection In Vietnam – Frequently Asked Questions

 - Signs, flags, bearings, initials and full names of state agencies, political organizations and socio-political organizations of Vietnam, unless otherwise permitted.

 - Signs that are identical or confusingly similar to real names, aliases, pseudonyms or images of leaders, national heroes, or celebrities in Vietnam or abroad.

-- Symbols that are confusingly similar to trademark of another successful registered enterprise in Vietnam.
-This is one of the most common causes of failure to register a trademark.
+- Symbols that are confusingly similar to trademark of another successfully registered enterprise in Vietnam.
+This is one of the most common causes of failure to register a trademark protection.

 - Trademark registration may also be rejected in case of failure to comply with the law and social ethics, often arising due to cultural, regional or national differences.

 5. WHY SHOULD TRADEMARK BE SEARCHED BEFORE APPLYING FOR TRADEMARK REGISTRATION?

 - Trademark Search means essentially searching and researching on Vietnam Trademark Database to identify whether or not the Trademark intended to be registered is identical or confusingly similar to any trademarks of other parties registered for goods or services of the same kind.

 - Searching results will provide legal information on the relevant existing trademarks, thereby contributing to the increased likelihood of successful registration of the trademark protection and avoiding rejection after a long time of application (12-18 months).